All about Guadalest

 The green colour is caused by tiny particles of silt suspended in the water.
 It is perfectly safe to swim in, although not suitable for small children or poor swimmers as the water soon gets very deep.
 The best access for swimming is from the car parking area at the dam.
 Go through the gates (where it says dangerous swimming "peligro de bano") you will find some access paths down to the shore.

-Did you know that Guadalest has been a location for a number of films?
 The town has been the backdrop to a number of popular films like “My Life in Ruins”, the sequel to the successful “My Big Fat Greek Wedding”.
 One of its producers was Tom Hanks!
 In the film, part of the town’s main plaza and panoramic views of the Guadalest Basin substitute for Greece.

 Guadalest in 1940